H.R. McMaster: U.S. Wants to Eliminate 'Murderous Regime' in Syria

-National security adviser H.R.
-McMaster said the United States wants to defeat the Islamic State and remove Syrian President Bashar Assad — although not in a unilateral move —in his first televised interview.
+National Security Adviser H.R.
+McMaster said the U.S. wants to defeat the Islamic State and remove Syrian President Bashar Assad — although not in a unilateral move — in his first televised interview.

 McMaster left open the possibility for further military action against Syria following a missile strike last week ordered by President Trump in response to the country's chemical attack against rebel forces that killed 87 people including children.